sekani50/stackbuld-assessment/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app). js.org/docs/deployment) for more details.

-## Product Details
+## Product
 Each product in this project has the following attributes:

+- ID: Unique ID for the product
-Name: The name of the product.
+- Name: The name of the product.
-Category: The category to which the product belongs.
+- Category: The category to which the product belongs.
-Images: Visual representation of the product.
+- Images: Visual representation of the product.
-Price: The original price of the product.
+- Price: The original price of the product.
-Discount Price: A reduced price, if applicable.
+- Discount Price: A reduced price, if applicable.
-Description: About the product
+- Description: About the product

 These attributes are essential for displaying product information in the application and can be used for filtering and sorting within the UI.